Financial Aid FAQs

 Who qualifies for merit scholarships?

 The merit scholarships described above are awarded to high-achieving sophomores and juniors.
 In addition to numerous smaller scholarships of $5,000 or $10,000, there are a limited number of full tuition and large partial scholarships available, and the application process is competitive.
 While there is no specific GPA cut-off for any of the merit scholarships, students with good records of academic success and demonstrated leadership both in and out of the classroom should consider applying for a merit award.
 That may seem vague, but that’s because we consider many different types of achievement and leadership when reviewing applications for merit scholarships.
-If you’re not sure whether or not to apply for an award you can always call your admission counselor to discuss the option.

 When will I know if I received a merit scholarship?